Stellahhh/Infection/README.md

 Describe the elements that you have coded so far for your game and how they work.
 Include screen captures and other figures.
 1. <b>environment setup</b>
-- implemented terrain
+- implemented terrain with the unity default terrain and the terrain brushes
 <img src="terrain.png" alt="terrain Image" width="500"/>

 - created character prefabs for both humans and zombies
-- movements associated with humans: move by WASD and can rotate the camera by moving the mouse
+- movements associated with humans: move by WASD and can rotate the camera by moving the mouse.
+(Implemented by Input System)
 2. <b>infection & collision</b>
-- zombies will automatically chase humans when they are within a certain detection distance
+- AI-zombies (for testing) will automatically chase humans when they are within a certain detection distance (Implemented by navigating mesh and tracking system)
 - zombies colliding humans will turn humans into zombies
 <img src="CollisionHumanTurnsToZombie.png" alt="Collision Image" width="500"/>